What can you do in Cesenatico?

 The Bagnos of Cesenatico

-We visit one of the bagnos to have an aperitivo there.
+We visit one of the Bagnos to have an aperitivo.
 There we experience a surprise: Bagno operator Andrea and his wife.
-The two give us a warm welcome that we immediately feel at home.
+They both welcome us so warmly that we immediately feel at home.

 Because it's Friday, the kitchen stays cold.
-That's why there are antipasti from the region with the Vino Sangiovese Superiore.
-Piadino, which our companion Alessandra calls "the bread of the poor".
-This is flatbread made from flour, salt and lard that tastes best warm.
+Therefore, the Vino Sangiovese Superiore comes with antipasti from the region.
+Piadino, which our companion Alessandra describes as the “bread of the poor”.
+This is flatbread made from flour, salt and lard and tastes best warm.
 Either you eat this with ham, salami and cheese.
-Or you can fill it with ingredients of your choice.
-We liked the antipasti so much that we spent the evening at Andrea's and decided not to eat at the hotel.
+Or you can fill it with ingredients to taste.
+We enjoyed the antipasti so much that we spent the whole evening at Andrea's and skipped eating at the hotel.

 regulars